major-phyo-san/prevent-same-shit/README.md

 ```

 ## Usage
-The ``HasRowHash`` trait will handle record hashing automatically.
-All you need to do is to use the traint in your Eloquent model.
-The model using the trait must have the property ``'record_hash'`` [string, nullable] (or your custom hash column name, just don't forget to provide your custom hash column name in the model) column.
+The ``HasRowHash`` trait will handle record hashing and checking if duplicated record exists based on the hash value automatically.
+All you need to do is to use the trait in your Eloquent model.
+The model using the trait must have the ``'record_hash'`` [string, nullable] (or your custom hash column name, just don't forget to provide your custom hash column name in the model) column.

 ### Example